hjuutilainen/sus-inspector/README.md

 ### KNOWN ISSUES

-* Blocking applications for pkginfo files are not yet supported
 * There's no way to cancel an active package download.
 * There's no way to cancel an active repo_sync.
 * The 'Extract Package Payload...' from product info window works only for newer gzip compressed payloads.